 My friends, Kristin and Pete, who now live in Denver were in London, so we decided to bring them along on the Free Street Art and Graffiti Tour.
 While the tour is free, you do need to make a reservation online.
 You will get an email confirmation, but you don’t need to print it.
 They offer the tour Tuesday, Thursday, Friday, Saturday, and Sunday at 3:30 pm and recently added an additional tour at 11 am on Saturdays due to popular demand.

-You meet at the Tower Hill Underground Station by the coffee stand called “Tower Hill Tram” and look for the strawberry umbrella.
+You meet in East London at the Tower Hill Underground Station by the coffee stand called “Tower Hill Tram” and look for the strawberry umbrella.
 We had no problem finding it as there were a group of people already waiting.
 I didn’t realize this is also the meeting place for a few other tours that Strawberry Tours runs too.

 Once our tour guide Nathan arrived, we checked in with him and a few minutes later the tour took off.
 It was a pretty large group, but I guess that is what I should have expected on a free tour.
 Nathan did a great job keeping everyone together and we never had any issues hearing what he was saying.
 It was sometimes difficult to get pictures of the street art without someone in the way.